snorrejablonski/reactbouvet/README.md

-# Practical React with Typescript
+# Practical React with Typescript - Snorre Edition

 The `main` branch contains the starter code you can clone to begin working with the respository.
 You can find the code we built together throughout the course in a separate `course/*` sub branch named the date of the first course day.